 The impacts of divorce on your life insurance coverage

-When you get divorced, you will need to think twice about who to name as the beneficiary under your life insurance policy.
-You may want to name your children as the sole beneficiaries under that policy.
-If this is the direction you want to go in, you should keep in mind that if your kids are under 18 when you die, a probate court will require that a guardian be named to handle that money until your kids turn 18.
+When getting divorced, consider carefully whom to designate as the beneficiary under your life insurance policy.
+You might choose to name your children as the sole beneficiaries.
+In this case, remember that if your kids are under 18 when you die, a probate court will mandate appointing a guardian to manage the funds until they reach 18.
 However, setting up trust through your will would be a way to get around this.

 Let’s look at an example to illustrate this point.
 Suppose your spouse received $500 per month in spousal maintenance from you after your divorce.
-If the court ordered you to carry life insurance on your life (with the insurance payable to your ex-spouse) for as long as spousal maintenance was required, you must do so.
+If the court ordered you to maintain life insurance (with the proceeds payable to your ex-spouse) for the duration of spousal maintenance, you are obligated to comply.

 Interested in learning more about finances and divorce?
 Head back to our blog tomorrow